curv3d/curv/docs/shapes/Colour.rst

 * The R, G and B components represent the linear intensity of red, green and blue light in the colour.
+  This is different from sRGB, which uses a non-linear encoding.
 * Each component is a number between 0 and 1 inclusive.

 This representation (called linear RGB) is a low-level representation